Ivar-Rydstrom/Ivar-Rydstrom.github.io/tutoring.md

 description: Ivar Rydstrom's Private Tutoring Services
 breadcrumbs: true
 ---
+For tutoring inquiries, please email me directly at ***irydstrom@berkeley.edu***

-I offer private one-on-one tutoring services for college lower-division physics and high school AP physics courses.
+I offer private one-on-one tutoring services tailored for college and high school physics courses.
 I have nearly 500 sessions of experience, and have developed extensive problem solving methods students can use to solve nearly any basic physics problem they may encounter.

-If you are interested in tutoring services, please email me directly at: ***irydstrom (at) scu (dot) edu***.

 ## Equation Sheets